gaycodegal/SyncCore/Datagram.md

 - provide both interface and direct inheritance.
 - acknowledge private and public fields, although this will simply be done via double underscores for simplicity: `__field`
 - provide default constructors
+- inherit handlers in its namespace as member functions
+  - accept new handlers created its namespace in the same way
 - provide default serialization when possible.
   - if a datagram is to represent a new datatype, it must present it's own serialization method.
   - if a datagram requires its own unique serialization method, its only purpose should be to serve as a datatype.